Technology theme: High-temperature superconducting wire joint technologies leading to innovative reduction of energy loss

 R&D Team

-RIKEN, Aoyama-Gakuin University, National Institute for Materials Science, TEP, Sumitomo Electric, Japan Fine Ceramics Center, Kyushu University, Japan Superconductor Technology, Okayama University, Tokyo Institute of Technology, JEOL RESONANCE, Railway Technical Research Institute, Kyushu Institute of Technology, Tohoku University, Muroran Institute of Technology
+RIKEN, Aoyama-Gakuin University, National Institute for Materials Science, TEP, Sumitomo Electric, Japan Fine Ceramics Center, Kyushu University, Japan Superconductor Technology, Okayama University, Institute of Science Tokyo, JEOL RESONANCE, Railway Technical Research Institute, Kyushu Institute of Technology, Tohoku University, Muroran Institute of Technology

 Project Website